hveerten/katu/Readme.md

-the photon population at the end. `example_data` will also create a folder called `data` where it will dump information about every particle species every 10 steps. `example_graphics` will also use gnuplot to plot the resulting particle species every two steps.
+the photon population at the end. `example_data` will also create a folder called `data` where it will dump information about every particle species every 10 steps. `example_graphics` will also use gnuplot to plot the resulting particle species every two steps. `example_wrapper` is a program ready to be used with the wrappers provided.

 `example_spheres` is a bit different as it requires two configuration files to represent concentric spheres.
 This example will simulate two blobs, one